The-101-project/Lock_In_Amplifier_Review/RedPitaya.md

 * Burn image to sd-card with balenaEtcher

-## Connect Ethernet dirctly with PC
+## Connect Ethernet directly with PC
 It works but it is rather slow and has no Internet

 ## Test the Oscilloscope/generator app